AstraZeneca/KAZU/docs/ontology_parser.rst

 2) If the term is symbolic, use the configured string scorer to calculate the similarity of default labels associated with the different IDs, and using a predefined threshold, group these IDs into one or more sets of IDs.
-    The idea here is that we can use embeddings to check if semantically, the confused symbol is referring to either a very similar concept, or something completely different in the knowledgebase.
-Typically, we use a distilled form of the `SapBert <https://github.com/cambridgeltl/sapbert>`_ model here, as it's very good at this.
+    The idea here is that we can use embeddings to check if semantically, each ID associated with a confused symbol is referring to either a very similar concept to another ID associated with the symbol, or something completely different in the knowledgebase.
+Typically, we use a distilled form of the
+    `SapBert <https://github.com/cambridgeltl/sapbert>`_ model here, as it's very good at this.

     example:
         "OFD" -> either "osteofibrous dysplasia (MONDO_0011806)" or "orofaciodigital syndrome (MONDO_0015375)".